Home Medicines Review (HMR)

 All information is confidential.
 The information from the individual's record can only be given to the pharmacist conducting the review, with the patient’s consent.
 Input from each person involved in the review process is documented in the review report, as well as the recommendations and management plan.

 The general practitioner will hold a copy and the consumer’s pharmacy will keep a full record for auditing purposes.
 Pharmacy should be informed of how many years this documentation is to be kept for example, seven years.

 To receive payment for HMR services Medicare must

 - approve the application for approval to provide HMR services

-Medicare Australia will pay $194.07 to the approved service provider for each HMR undertaken after a referral by a general practitioner.
-Medicare Australia also provides a rebate for a general practitioner's involvement in an HMR.
+Medicare will pay $194.07 to the approved service provider for each HMR undertaken after a referral by a general practitioner.
+Medicare also provides a rebate for a general practitioner's involvement in an HMR.

 Claims are to be submitted monthly by completing the claim and confirmation form.